vain0x/milone-lang/README.md

 # Build and install.
 cd milone-lang
-scripts/install
+make install
 ```

-- To uninstall, do `scripts/uninstall`.
+- To uninstall, do `make uninstall`.

 ### Install from binary package on Windows